 Frankly, my dear, I don't give a damn.
 I could hardly find a more pertinent way to start this review, for that is my general reaction towards historical costuming in the Hollywood Golden age (as I have made amply clear in reviews such as this).
 But, despite that general rejection towards classical historical Hollywood movies, it's undeniable that without them our modern notion of the Costume Drama would not exist.
 And that is, particularly, thanks to a "small" movie that you might have heard about...

 Gone with the wind, clocking its runtime at almost 4 hours, is a landmark of cinema.
 With a scope and magnitude that overwhelmed audiences, this movie is, to this day, perhaps most notable for bringing us one of the best female characters in movie history: Scarlett O'Hara.
-So, today, we are going to focus, mainly, on her and her Costume Design.
+So, today, I am going to focus, mainly, on her and her Costume Design.

 But, first, let's address a few issues.

 This is a less aggressive way of remarking that, in hindsight, some aspects of the movie are a bit racist.
 Which, is really to expect when you consider this is a 1939 movie set in a Confederate State where the Confederates are sort of the good guys...

 But, yes, I cannot ignore the fact that this movie does romanticize the "Old South" quite a bit, and therefore perpetuates Civil War myths and black stereotypes.
 Here, Southerners are portrayed as defending traditional values, and the issue of slavery is largely ignored, instead showing the slaves as dutiful and content with their lives.

 One could argue that the movie toned that down quite a bit compared to the book, which included the Ku Klux Klan as a central part of the story (most of which was cut from the movie), but still... it's problematic.